kelvinfredrick/Q3T_Sol_kelvinfredrick/README.md

 # Anchor Vault Q3

-This project is an example Anchor program called `anchor_vault_q3`.
-The program initializes an account with a data field.
+This project is an Anchor program, Vault.

 ## Prerequisites